-Despite the uncertainties of the global economy, from the looming threat of recession to the raging war in Ukraine, exhibitors and attendees at the 2023 VicenzaOro January fair, which concluded Jan.
-24 in Italy, radiated a palpable sense of optimism about the strength of the Italian jewelry industry and its prospects for the year ahead.
+Despite the uncertainties of the global economy, from the looming threat of recession to the raging war in Ukraine, exhibitors and attendees at January’s VicenzaOro fair in Italy radiated a palpable sense of optimism about the strength of the Italian jewelry industry and its prospects for the year ahead.

 “It’s kind of unbelievable,” Carniello told JCK.
-“I couldn’t expect such a result, especially after two to three years of COVID, of discontinuities, dramatic times for our industry, and now, 2023, the first edition of the new normality, and boom—it’s the biggest show ever.”
+“I couldn’t expect such a result, especially after two to three years of COVID, of discontinuities, dramatic times for our industry, and now 2023, the first edition of the new normality, and it’s the biggest show ever.”

 The record-setting fair played out against the backdrop of spectacular growth in the Italian gold and silver jewelry sector, whose exports were up nearly 30% for the first seven months of 2022, according to the trade organization Federorafi.
 Much of the increase was driven by the booming U.S. market, where the “Made in Italy” brand continues to build momentum, said exhibitors.

 Carniello explained the industry’s current success as a reflection of how Italian companies responded to the pandemic.
 “Many people’s reactions were probably passive, but we were very active as an industry, so we accelerated during COVID,” he said.

 American retailers from high-profile companies, including London Jewelers, based in Manhasset, N.Y., and Ben Bridge, based in Seattle, made the rounds of the show, where they glimpsed the latest Italian jewelry trends, including dramatic, gem-set statement bracelets; gold chains with new, nautical-inspired links; and bolder, more voluminous styles.